Publications and PhD Thesis

 • the three published or submitted papers

-As written in the GHS regulations, a doctoral candidate is required to submit at least three scientific papers to peer-reviewed journals.
+As written in the GHS regulations, doctoral candidates are required to submit at least three scientific papers to peer-reviewed journals.
 The following guidelines should be followed:

-• One paper for which the candidate is the first author must be accepted for publication.
-In case of a first shared authorship, two papers with a shared authorship are required.
+• One paper with first authorship must be accepted for publication.
+In case of shared first authorship, two papers with shared first authorship are required.

-• Two further papers for which the candidate is the first author or co-author must have reached the peer-review stage.
+• Two further papers with first authorship or co-authorship must have reached the peer-review stage.

-Requests to deviate from the number and types of papers needed for publication under special circumstances can be submitted to the Steering Board.
+Under special circumstances, requests to deviate from the number and types of papers needed for publication can be submitted to the Steering Board.

-Candidates are asked to indicate the status of their publications: (P) = published; (A) = accepted; (R) = in revision; (S) = submitted, as well as the type of the publications: (OA) = original article; (SM) = systematic review; (MA) = meta-analysis (NR) = narrative review.
+Candidates are asked to indicate the status of their publications in their Progress Report and PhD Degree form: (P) = published; (A) = accepted; (R) = in revision; (S) = submitted, as well as the type of the publications: (OA) = original article; (SM) = systematic review; (MA) = meta-analysis; (NR) = narrative review.

-On all your PhD publications, the affiliation to the GHS should be indicated as: «Graduate School for Health Sciences, University of Bern, Switzerland».
+On all your PhD publications, the affiliation to the GHS should be: "Graduate School for Health Sciences, University of Bern, Switzerland."

 Register GHS Publications in Boris

-PhD candidates of the GHS must register all their academic publications in BORIS (Bern Open Repository and Information System).
+Candidates must register all their academic publications in BORIS (Bern Open Repository and Information System) with the Graduate School for Health Sciences (GHS) as organization.

-To register your publication, log in on the BORIS platform with your University of Bern campus account.
+To register your publication, log in to the BORIS Portal with your University of Bern campus account.

 Search for GHS Publications

-All academic publications of the University of Bern can be found in the institutional repository of the University of Bern and the Bern University Hospital, BORIS (Bern Open Repository and Information System).
+All academic publications from the University of Bern can be found in BORIS Portal (Bern Open Repository and Information System), the institutional repository of the University of Bern and the Inselspital.